-• Keep a watching brief on the impacts of slipway cleaning and maintenance in key risk areas.
+- Keep a watching brief on the impacts of slipway cleaning and maintenance in key risk areas. - Fareham Borough Council Warsash slipway cleared of weed after storms and the slipway at Salterns Park also required clearing.

 April 05: Water based recreational activities continue to be monitored and managed by the RAs.
 The River Hamble Harbour Authority have produced Strategic Principles to guide mooring development in the river and WSCC are producing a management strategy for Pagham nature reserve which will cover all aspects of water based recreation.
 In some areas additional moorings have been developed.
 There has also been the installation of new Boat Scrubbers and washdown facilities in a number of the harbours in the Solent.